Current Projects and Partnerships at the Hai Group

 Post-translationally modifying enzymes

-Peptidyl arginine deiminase (PADs) are responsible for protein citrullination, an important protein post-translational modification (PTM) which irreversibly converts a charged arginine residue into a neutral citrulline residue.
-Protein citrullination can dramatically alter protein structure and function, and is involved in a myriad of cellular events.
-Therefore, PADs play important regulatory role and are implicated in many diseases, such as carcinogenesis and autoimmune inflammatory diseases.
-By far PAD6 is the least-understood member of the PAD family in human and we are using an integrated approach combining structural biology and chemical biology to unravel its function.
+Peptidyl arginine deiminase (PADs) are responsible for protein citrullination, an important protein post-translational modification (PTM) which irreversibly converts a positively charged arginine residue into a neutral citrulline residue.
+Hence, protein citrullination can dramatically alter protein structure and function, and is involved in a myriad of cellular events.
+It has been shown that PADs play important regulatory role and are implicated in many diseases, such as carcinogenesis and autoimmune inflammatory diseases.
+By far PAD6 is the least-understood member of the PAD family in mammals although genetic studies have shown that PAD6 is essential for oocyte cytoskeletal sheet formation and female fertility.
+We are using an integrated approach combining structural biology and chemical biology to unravel its function.